Yuriy-Khomenko/react-optimization-tools/README.md

 ### Features

-The set includes five algorithms: three functions (memoDeep, memoizeDeep, compareDeep) and two hooks (useMemoDeep, useCallbackDeep).
+The set includes six algorithms: four functions (memoDeep, memoizeDeep, compareDeep, staticCallback) and two hooks (useMemoDeep, useCallbackDeep).
 They use deep comparison for equality.
 They are all based on a modified version of the [qcompare](https://github.com/Yuriy-Khomenko/qcompare) function, which according to the author is the fastest comparison function in the industry.

 #### 1. memoDeep